What is Customer Experience Management? Your guide to customer satisfaction and loyalty

-So providing a positive, memorable experience across every touch point is the key to make your consumers happy.
+So providing a positive, memorable experience across every touchpoint is the key to making your consumers happy.
 And a satisfied customer is likely to become loyal and to recommend your product or service to others.
 The best marketing money can buy!

 What is Customer Experience Management?

 Therefore, ask yourself “When and how do I interact with my customers?” and “What needs do they have?”.
-It is crucial that you are aware of each encounter you might have with consumers and what are their expectations and wishes.
+It is crucial that you are aware of each encounter you might have with consumers and what their expectations and wishes are.

 Why is Customer Experience Management so important?